Canary Islands – your kids will want to come back

 Camels, for example, which you can ride around beaches and volcanic areas.
 One tip.
 A beachfront desert (Maspalomas, Gran Canaria).
 What do caimans or giant lizards eat?
 Get them to show you themselves at parks like Palmitos Park or Cocodrilo Park, both in Gran Canaria, or at the Giant Lizard Recovery Centre in El Hierro.

-They’ll visit the whales and dolphins
+They’ll visit dolphins

 They’ll be amazed by a very special zoo